paulcwhgithub/UCSD-CyberXSecurity/Project1/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
 ### Commands
-- install ELK stack on VM: > ansible-playbook elk-playbook.yml
+- install ELK stack on ELK VM: > ansible-playbook elk-playbook.yml
+- install filebeat on webservers: > ansible-playbook filebeat-playbook.yml
+- install metricbeat on webservers: > ansible-playbook metricbeat-playbook.yml
+- update hosts on ELK VM or werbservers: > vi hosts
+- update ELK server for filebeat that sends data to: > vi filebeat-config.yml
+- update ELK server for metricbeat that sends data to: > vi metricbeat-config.yml